 Earlier this year, John McCain tried to defend the fact that his presidential campaign was jam-packed with lobbyists:

-bq.
 [T]hey’re honorable people, and I’m proud to have them as part of my team.

 But the lobbyists holding top spots in McCain’s campaign do not represent firemen, civil servants and retirees.
 Rather, they represent big corporations and foreign governments.
 Of McCain’s many lobbyists, here are three prime examples:

-* McCain’s top campaign strategist, *Charlie Black*, is also a top Republican lobbyist, who has worked for such corporate clients as Lockheed Martin, GE, AT&T, Blackwater and Rupert Murdoch, and such foreign dictators as Marcos of the Phillipines, Siad Barre of Somalia and Mobutu of Zaire.xx He has pulled in $30 million from corporations that have given significant money to McCain.x Black was Ahmed Chalabi’s main escort through the corridors of Washington, as the con man dished out lies to support the coming Iraq invasion.
+- McCain’s top campaign strategist, Charlie Black, is also a top Republican lobbyist, who has worked for such corporate clients as Lockheed Martin, GE, AT&T, Blackwater and Rupert Murdoch, and such foreign dictators as Marcos of the Phillipines, Siad Barre of Somalia and Mobutu of Zaire.x58x53 He has pulled in $30 million from corporations that have given significant money to McCain.x51 Black was Ahmed Chalabi’s main escort through the corridors of Washington, as the con man dished out lies to support the coming Iraq invasion.
 Black was also a big mover in getting AT&T and Verizon off the hook for helping Bush’s illegal warrantless wiretapping of American citizens.